Peersyst/portal/packages/frontend/docs/Development.md

 # Development

-In this section you'll see some brief introduction to the development of the main different object types.
+In this section you'll see a brief introduction to the development of the main different object types.

 * [Development of UI](#development-of-ui)
 * [Development of Domain](#development-of-domain)